Bahaa-Esam/ParaBank-Quality-Engineering-Suite/README.md

 ## 🐛 Defect Tracking

 All identified defects are logged in the `bug-reports` directory following standard QA industry formats.
-Each report includes environment details, severity/priority, steps to reproduce, expected vs. actual results, and visual evidence.

 **Notable Backend Vulnerabilities Found:**